Previous slide arrow

 IMP

-International Mito Patients is a network of national patient organisations involved in mito.
+International Mito Patients is a non-profit network of national patient organisations involved in mito.
 The national patient organisations support and advocate for patients, fund research, increase awareness and improve education in their country.

 By joining forces, IMP represents a large group of patients, creating a stronger voice on an international level.